medullan/jenkins-docker-vagrant-ansible/README.md

 ## Development

 #### Rules
-- Please do not push to the master branch of this repository with untested or reviewed code/tasks.
+- Please do not push to the master branch of this repository with code/tasks that has not been reviewed.
-- Please branch from the develop branch and make pull requests to that branch
+- Please branch from master and make pull requests to submit changes
 - A conversation/pull request needs to happen before anything is merged into master

 ##### Happy hacking away!